 - Direct Unsubsidized Stafford Loan: Graduate students enrolled at least half-time in a degree seeking program may borrow up to $20,500 per academic year with an aggregate maximum of $138,500 for undergraduate and graduate study (includes amounts borrowed under the Subsidized Stafford program).
-Students enrolled in the osteopathic medicine, dental medicine, optometry, podiatry, clinical psychology and pharmacy programs are eligible to apply for higher annual loan limits based on their program of study and year in school and may borrow up to an increased aggregate loan maximum of $224,000 (includes loans from prior schools).
-Students borrowing the Stafford loan must repay their loan at a fixed interest rate of 6.8%.
+Students enrolled in the osteopathic medicine, veterinary medicine, dental medicine, optometry, podiatry, clinical psychology and pharmacy programs are eligible to apply for higher annual loan limits based on their program of study and year in school and may borrow up to an increased aggregate loan maximum of $224,000 (includes loans from prior schools).
+Stafford loans with disbursements prior to July 1, 2013, must be repaid at a fixed interest rate of 6.8%.
+Future loan rates will be based on the Department of Education's determination and will be changed annually.
 The student is responsible for payment of the interest but may elect to have the interest accrue and capitalize while enrolled.

 - Direct Graduate PLUS Loan: Graduate students enrolled at least half-time in a degree seeking program may borrow up to the budgeted cost of attendance less other aid.
-Students borrowing the Graduate PLUS must repay their loan at a fixed rate of 7.9%.
+Direct Graduate PLUS loans with disbursements prior to July 1, 2013, must be repaid at a fixed rate of 7.9%; FFEL PLUS loans are at 8.5%.
+Future Direct PLUS loan rates will be based on the Department of Education's determination and will be changed annually.
 Repayment of the loan begins 6 months after graduation, withdrawal, or upon enrolling on a less than half-time basis.
 Students should check with the lender for deferment eligibility.

 Dentistry, Optometry, Podiatry and Pharmacy